-The American Cancer Society recommends anyone reaching age 50 – men and women – have a screening colonoscopy.
+The American Cancer Society recommends anyone over age 45 – men and women – have a screening colonoscopy.
 If a family member has had colon cancer, the ACS recommends having this screening test done sooner.

 Learn more about what to expect and how to prepare for your colonoscopy procedure and watch videos on the Hall-Perrine Cancer Center colon cancer page to learn more about the importance of a screening colonoscopy.

 This involves visual examination of the large intestine (colon), using a lighted, flexible video endoscope to remove more involved polyps found in addition to the typical colonoscopy exam.